How to Copy File and Folder Paths in Windows 11

 Important Note on Privileges

-If you are trying to copy the path of a system file located in a protected area like C:\Windows\System32, you do not need special permissions to copy the path itself.
-However, if you intend to perform actions on that file using the command prompt, you must run your terminal as an administrator.
-To do this, search for “Command Prompt” in the start menu, right-click it, and select Run as administrator.
+If you are trying to copy the path of a system file in C:\Windows\System32, you do not need special permissions to copy the path.
+However, if you intend to run commands on that file, you must run your terminal as an administrator.
+(Requires Admin Privileges): Search for “Command Prompt” or “PowerShell” in the start menu, right-click it, and select Run as administrator.

 Summary

-How do I copy a file path in Windows 11?
+How do I copy a file path without quotes in Windows 11?

 Was this guide helpful?